 We study the multicellular interactions between neurons and glia in the brain with a primary focus on the development, plasticity, and regeneration of myelinating oligodendrocytes.
 Techniques include high-resolution optical imaging in combination with molecular labels, genetic manipulation, and sensors of cellular physiology.

-- January 2018 – Welcome undergraduate students Twisha and Nikhil!
+- January 2019 – Welcome undergraduate students Twisha Bhardwaj and Nikhil Lele!

-- October 2018 – Welcome rotating graduate student Tim Chapman!
+- October 2018 – Welcome graduate student Tim Chapman!

 - September 2018 – Welcome rotating graduate student Erik Brink and undergraduate student Alec Vaules!

 - July 2018 – The lab officially opened.

 - March 2018 – New paper in Nature Neuroscience highlighted by Faculty of 1000, Neuron, Nature Reviews and Yale News

 - Hill RA, Li AM, and Grutzendler J. (2018) Nature Neuroscience.
 PMID: 29556031

 - Hill RA, Damisah EC, Chen F, Kwan AC, and Grutzendler J. (2017) Nature Communications.
 PMID: 28621306

 - Damisah EC*, Hill RA*, Tong L, Murray KN, Grutzendler J. (2017) Nature Neuroscience.
 PMID: 28504673

 - Hill RA, Tong L, Yuan P, Murikinati S, Gupta S, and Grutzendler J. (2015) Neuron.
 PMID: 26119027